Category: personal

 On a less celebratory note, I found out recently that my novel The Other Americans was banned by a school district in Ohio because it included “a sexual intimacy scene.”
 As you know, book bans are on the rise across the United States.
 (Often it takes a single complaint by a parent for a book to be removed from a school library or a course reading list!)
 If you’re in one of these districts, please connect to Books Unbanned, an initiative by the Brooklyn Public Library that allows teens to get a free library card to access their extensive ebook library.

-And finally, for those of you in Los Angeles, I’ll be in conversation with the writer, editor, and critic David Ulin about my most recent novel, The Other Americans, on July 13 at 6 pm.
-The setting is Zibby’s, the very cozy new bookstore in Santa Monica.
+And finally, for those of you in Los Angeles, I’ll be in conversation with the writer, editor, and critic David Ulin about my most recent novel, The Other Americans, on July 13 at 6 pm, at Zibby’s in Santa Monica.
 Come say hello!

 That’s about it for now.
 For more updates, you can find me on Twitter or Instagram.
 You can also check out my events page for public readings and talks.